 9.)
 Reduces Rumination:

-By learning how to observe one’s thoughts with nonjudgmental mindfulness, curiosity and compassion, individuals are able to recognize how cognitive rumination negatively affects their personal well-being.
-In this way, individuals are able to slow the thoughts patterns down and eventually distance themselves from their problematic cognitions.
+By learning how to observe one’s thoughts with nonjudgmental mindfulness, curiosity, and compassion, individuals are able to recognize how cognitive rumination negatively affects their personal well-being.
+In this way, individuals are able to slow the thought patterns down and eventually distance themselves from their problematic cognitions.
 Celebrated English psychologist and author Peter Kinderman, who is a major proponent of practicing mindfulness for mental health, tells us:

 Rumination tends to be eased if we learn to be mindful; if we are able to be aware of, and understand how our own thoughts work.
 This does NOT mean taking up any kind of religious practice, but some of the practical techniques of clearing the mind of ‘clutter’ can me helpful… In part, it means becoming able to decide where we focus our attention, because if we are good at this, it makes it less likely that our thoughts will always be dragged back to our ruminations.”

 10.)
 Promotes Positive Changes in Brainwave Frequencies: